DanielFFFFF/makizapp/README.md

    > If the port is already in use, you can list the processes using it with this command ```sudo lsof -i :5432``` and kill it with this command ```sudo kill [PID return with the previous command]```

 2. Set Enironment Variable
-   open the secrets.txt and copy the line of JWT_SECRET with its value, then open a new temrinal and set it in global environment file:
+   open the env.yaml and copy the line of JWT_SECRET with its value, then open a new temrinal and set it in global environment file:
    ```bash
    sudo nano /etc/environment
    source /etc/environment